blockjon/octopus/README.md

 Octopus
 =======
-Octopus was created to help keep your website up even if the database goes down.
+Octopus is being developed to help keep your website up even if the database goes down.

 It works with MySQL, MongoDB, Postgres, Redis, and almost any other backend including files, queues, and caches.
 You can write your own data adapter for